dradilhussain/UAV-3D-Swarms-unders-Stress-Configurations-HRL-H/README.md

-Decentralized, SOC-aware UAV swarm coordination in a **3D** environment ((x, y, z) positions with an altitude/climb-power energy model), comparing **eight** coordination approaches on the same metrics as the 2D project:
+Decentralized, SOC-aware UAV swarm coordination in a **3D** environment ((x, y, z) positions with an altitude/climb-power energy model), comparing

 * **Random** -- uniformly random valid action (sanity floor)
 * **Greedy-Nearest** -- always heads to the nearest active task, ignores battery until critical